 The SEAT Leon is a small family car that’s easy to drive and also quite fun, but firm suspension means it’s jiggly in town

-The Leon’s a hoot to drive, so to get the best from it you really should pair it with a peppy engine – such as the four-cylinder 150hp 1.4-litre petrol.
+The SEAT Leon is a hoot to drive, so to get the best from it you really should pair it with a peppy engine – such as the four-cylinder 150hp 1.4-litre petrol.
 It has all the power you need at legal speeds and it even sounds pretty sporty when you work it hard.
 It’s also clever, so if you’re just pootling around it can rest half its cylinders to save fuel, only turning them back on when you accelerate.
 The whole process is imperceptible, but means the Leon can return claimed fuel economy of 57.6mpg, or around 45mpg in the real world.

 If you’re only ever going to use the car in town, there’s a case to be made for the 115hp 1.0-litre petrol.
 It’s cheaper than the 1.4 to buy and, with official fuel economy of 64.2mpg, should also be cheaper to run.
 It only has three cylinders, so is noisier and not as smooth as the larger petrol – it’s also slower and needs working hard to get up to motorway speeds.